xcore/sc_spi/module_spi_master/doc/hw.rst

 The same application can also run on the XK-1A development board.

-Demonstration Applications
+Demonstration applications
 --------------------------

 app_spi_master_demo
 +++++++++++++++++++

-Example usage of this module can be found within the XSoftIP suite as follows:
+Example usage of this module can be found within the xSOFTip suite as follows:

    * Package: sc_spi
    * Application: app_spi_master_demo